-1 2017.
-As described more fully in the second part of my testimony, the Company 2 forecasts a decrease of \$1,612,076 in prospective transmission expenses for calendar year 3 2017 as compared to the forecast provided for calendar year 2016 in Docket No. DE 16- 4 346.
+1 2018.
+As described more fully in the second part of my testimony, the Company 2 forecasts an increase of \$2,141,428 in prospective transmission expenses for calendar 3 year 2018 as compared to the forecast provided for calendar year 2017 in Docket No. DE 4 17-049.
 5 III.
 SUMMARY OF TRANSMISSION SERVICES PROVIDED TO GRANITE STATE 6 Q. Please summarize what transmission services Granite State receives from ISO New 7 England Inc. (the "ISO" or "ISO-NE") under rate schedules approved by the 8 Federal Energy Regulatory Commission ("FERC").
-9 A. Granite State receives transmission services under the ISO New England Inc. 10 Transmission, Markets and Services Tariff ("ISO Tariff") as follows: 11 1) Section II (Schedules 1, 2, 9 and 16) of the ISO Tariff provides for Regional 12 Network Service ("RNS"); 13 2) Section IV.A - ISO Funding Mechanisms provides for the recovery of ISO's 14 Administrative Services; and 15 3) Section II, Schedule 21 of the ISO Tariff provides for Local Network Service 16 ("LNS") from the New England Power Company ("NEP").
+9 A. Granite State receives transmission services under the ISO New England Inc. 10 Transmission, Markets and Services Tariff ("ISO Tariff") as follows: 11 1.
+Section II (Schedules 1, 2, 9, and 16) of the ISO Tariff provides for Regional 12 Network Service ("RNS"); 13 2.
+Section IV.A - ISO Funding Mechanisms provides for the recovery of ISO's 14 Administrative Services; and 15 3.
+Section II, Schedule 21 of the ISO Tariff provides for Local Network Service 16 ("LNS") from the New England Power Company ("NEP").
 17 Q. Please describe further the types of transmission services that are billed to Granite 18 State under the ISO Tariff.
 19 A. New England's transmission rates utilize a highway/local pricing structure.
 That is, 20 Granite State receives regional transmission service over "highway" transmission 21 facilities under Section II of the ISO Tariff (also known as RNS), and receives local

 1 transmission service over local transmission facilities under Schedule 21 of the ISO 2 Tariff (also known as LNS).
 Additionally, a number of administration services are 3 provided by ISO-NE under Section IV.A of the ISO Tariff.

-Explanation of ISO Tariff Services, Rates & Charges

-5 Q. Please explain the services provided to Granite State under the ISO Tariff.

-6 A. Section II of the ISO Tariff provides access over New England's looped transmission

-7 facilities, more commonly known as Pool Transmission Facilities ("PTF") or bulk

-8 transmission facilities.
-In addition, the ISO Tariff provides for Ancillary Services (Black

-9 Start, Reactive Power, and Scheduling, System Control and Dispatch Services) as

-10 described more fully later in this testimony.
+4 Explanation of ISO Tariff Services, Rates, and Charges 5 Q. Please explain the services provided to Granite State under the ISO Tariff.
+6 A. Section II of the ISO Tariff provides access over New England's looped transmission 7 facilities, more commonly known as Pool Transmission Facilities ("PTF") or bulk 8 transmission facilities.
+In addition, the ISO Tariff provides for Ancillary Services (Black 9 Start, Reactive Power, and Scheduling, System Control and Dispatch Services) as 10 described more fully later in this testimony.
 11 Q. How are the costs for RNS recovered?

-The ISO Tariff RNS Rate ("RNS Rate") (Section II - Schedule 9 of the ISO Tariff) A. 12 recovers the RNS costs, and is determined annually based on an aggregation of the 13 transmission revenue requirements of each of the Participating Transmission Owners 14 ("PTO") in New England, calculated in accordance with a FERC-approved formula in a 15 single, "postage stamp" rate in New England.
-Granite State is currently participating in 16 the proceeding recently instituted by the FERC in Docket EL 16-19-000 to investigate the 17 reasonableness of the formula rate protocols used to develop both RNS and LNS rates.
-18 Any refunds that may result from this investigation will be included in the applicable 19 retail rate filing for transmission service.
-20
+12 A. The ISO Tariff RNS Rate ("RNS Rate") (Section II - Schedule 9 of the ISO Tariff) 13 recovers the RNS costs, and is determined annually based on an aggregation of the 14 transmission revenue requirements of each of the Participating Transmission Owners 15 ("PTO") in New England, calculated in accordance with a FERC-approved formula in a 16 single, "postage stamp" rate in New England.
+Granite State is currently participating in

+- 17 FERC Docket EL 16-19-000 to investigate the reasonableness of the formula rate - 18 protocols used to develop both RNS and LNS rates.
+At this time, the parties in that - 19 docket are involved in settlement discussions.
+Any refunds that may result from that - 20 investigation will be included in the applicable retail rate filing for transmission service.